wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 pure- or approximate-DP, except that the bound we aim to achieve is much looser than usual.
 For example, if the parameters of a DP policy are tuned for OAMC security, but both Aggregators are corrupted by the attacker, then the noise added by the Client may not be sufficient to protect the measurement.
+Howver this is the best possible case in such a stringent threat model.

 # DP Mechanisms {#mechanisms}